ShahbazVonage/EMS/README.md

 ## 🚀 Features

-- Add employees and managers with name, age, salary, department
+- Add employees and managers with Id, name, age, salary, department
 - Assign employees to managers
 - Create projects and assign them to managers
 - Assign employees to projects (only if under that manager)